Configuring Additional Settings for a

 Configure any or all of the user connection settings,

 as necessary, for your Captive Portal network needs.
-Note that required fields
+Note that required fields have

 Select the User Connection sub-tab.